Consumer medicine information

 • women who are pregnant or breast-feeding,

-• is allergic to eggs, chicken proteins or any other ingredient of STAMARIL,
+• have ever had a severe allergic reaction to the active ingredient, eggs, chicken proteins or any other ingredient of Stamaril,

-• has experienced a serious reaction after an injection of a yellow fever vaccine,
+• have experienced a severe allergic reaction after an injection of a yellow fever vaccine,

-• has an illness with a fever or acute infection.
+• have an illness with a fever or acute infection.
 The vaccination will be postponed until you have recovered,

-• has a poor or weakened immune system for any reason, such as illness or medical treatments (for example corticosteroids or chemotherapy),
+• have a poor or weakened immune system for any reason, such as illness or medical treatments (for example corticosteroids or chemotherapy),

-• has a weakened immune system due to HIV infection.
-Your doctor will tell you if you can still receive STAMARIL based on your blood tests,
+• have a weakened immune system due to HIV infection.
+Your doctor will tell you if you can still receive Stamaril based on your blood tests,

-• is infected with HIV and has active symptoms due to the infection,
+• are infected with HIV and have active symptoms due to the infection,

-• has a history of problems with thymus gland or has had thymus gland removed for any reason.
+• have a history of problems with thymus gland or has had thymus gland removed for any reason.

 • you are over 60 years old as you have an increased risk of certain types of severe but rare reactions to vaccines (including serious reactions that affect the brain and nerves, as well as vital organs).
 You will only be given the vaccine if the risk of infection with the virus is well established in countries where you are going to stay,

-• STAMARIL contains a small amount of sorbitol.
-The vaccine should not be given to people who have rare hereditary problems of fructose intolerance.
+• you or your child have rare hereditary problems of fructose intolerance.
+Stamaril contains a small amount of sorbitol and should not be given to people who have fructose intolerance.

 Please tell your doctor or pharmacist if you are taking or have recently taken any other medicines, including medicines obtained without a prescription.